 Meri Nikula is an experimental vocalist, performance artist and transformational healer from Finland.
 The core elements of her work are her own voice and body, as well as healing effects of artistic creation and the limitless possibilities of the human voice.

-Kate Gane is an Australian artist, with an interdisciplinary practice that includes performance, film, textiles, music, sound, installation and public art.
-Kate Gane holds a Master of Transnational Arts – VCA, University of Melbourne (2013), and a Graduate Diploma of Digital Filmmaking from New York Film Academy (2011).
-Gane’s research and practice is deeply engaged in communion with place, and explores embodied mystical experience, phenomenology and transcendence.
-She is interested in paradigm shifting work that fosters healing and awareness through relationships and connection.
+Australian artist Kate Gane unites performance, film, textiles, music, sound, installation and public art in her interdisciplinary practice.
+Gane’s work is deeply engaged in communion with place, and explores embodied mystical experiences, phenomenology and transcendence.
+She is interested in paradigm-shift that fosters healing and awareness through building new relationships and connections.

 Ignacio Pérez Pérez is a visual nomad from Venezuela, who lives and works in Helsinki, Finland.
-His work explores phenomenal reality as a long journey to arrive to where we are now.
+He explores phenomenal reality as a long journey to arrive at where we are now.
 He creates experiences of ritualistic playfulness and worldly contemplation to observe and encounter the otherness and its permanent state of transformation in the realm of everyday life.
 His practice crosses diverse fields, such as performance art, walking, street photography and networking.
-His favourite quote from Robert Filliou says: “Art is what makes life more interesting than art.”